kilahm/HackClio/docs/guide/intro.md

 All of the example code below assumes there is a variable named `$clio` with an instance of `Clio` obtained through the factory method as described above.

 Often there will be two code blocks.
-The top one is typically an exerpt from a php script and the bottom one is invoking the script from the command line along with what is sent to
+The top one is typically an excerpt from a php script and the bottom one is invoking the script from the command line along with what is sent to
 `STDOUT`.
+The name of the script in all of the examples is `myscript.php`.